Country Showdown: Judging

 Throughout the competition the same judging criteria are used to ensure a fair competition in each level.
 There are five different aspects the judges use to decide the winner: marketability, originality of performance, vocal and instrumental abilities, stage presence, and overall charisma.
 Additional points can be awarded if the contestants perform original music.

 The judges for the January 14, 2010, National Final were: Fred Foster, Cris Lacy, Brian Mansfield, Jim Catino, Fletcher Foster, and Rod Essig.
 The judges are music business executives from Sony Music, Atlantic Records, Warner Music, and Creative Artists Agency.
 Brian Mansfield, though not a music executive, is a correspondent from Nashville, who works for the USA Today.
 Judges in the past have included Autumn House, Carole Ann Mobley, Patti Page, and Beverly Keel.

 Past Showdowns

+2015 Showdown

+The Five Finalists in the 2015 Texaco Country Showdown were Eli Tellor, Nate Kenyon, Marie Wise Hawkins, The Brothers Roberson, and JB Aaron.
+This season was the 33rd season and was Hosted By LeAnn Rimes at The Ryman Auditorium, and was seen Nationally on ABC T.V.
+The winner of title "Best New Act In Country Music, and The $100,000 grand prize winner was The Brothers Roberson.

 2012 Showdown

 The five finalists in the 2012 Texaco Country Showdown were Poor Man's Poison, Kate and Corey, The Brothers Roberson, Deidre Thornell, and Kassie and Ben.
 The event was hosted by Jewel.
 Poor Man's Poison won the $100,000 grand prize.